networkminesky/mineskyitems/README.md

 - Rarity system with custom font support

 ## Installing
-This plugin is compatible with any PaperMC (or fork) server running Minecraft 1.20 or newer.
+This plugin is compatible with any PaperMC (or fork) server running Minecraft 1.21.4 or newer.

 You can download the latest version from the [Releases](https://github.com/networkminesky/mineskyitems/releases) tab of this repository.

 ## Adding as a dependency
+You can use the default static classes (ItemHandler, CategoryHandler and so on) directly from the plugin to use it as a API.

-To use MineSky Items as a dependency in your Maven project, add the following to your pom.xml:
+To use this repository as a dependency in your Maven project:
 ```xml
 <repository>
   <id>jitpack.io</id>